A Self-Supervised Framework for Space Object Behaviour Characterisation: Outlook

 \section{Outlook}

 Our work is the first to demonstrate that a VAE architecture can effectively learn meaningful representations from light curve data and be fine-tuned for multiple downstream tasks including detecting anomalous space object behaviour and motion prediction.
-We have also shown that our approach scales well to large datasets while maintaining computational efficiency, which is critical considering the rapidly growing amount of Space Object data.
+Our architecture is designed to scale efficiently to large datasets whilst maintaining computational tractability, which is critical considering the rapidly growing amount of Space Object data.
 Here, we developed a two-stage approach, first through unsupervised pre-training, whereby the model learns rich features which aid reconstruction of real light curves.
-Then we performed supervised fine-tuning, which leverages those features for both anomaly classification, reaching 88\% accuracy with a 0.9 ROC AUC score, and attitude mode motion classification, achieving 82.7\% test accuracy, with 0.95 ROC AUC scores.
+Then we performed supervised fine-tuning, which leverages those features for both anomaly classification, reaching 85\% accuracy with a 0.92 ROC AUC score, and motion prediction, achieving 82.7\% test accuracy, with 0.95 ROC AUC scores.
 Additionally, we demonstrate that the same architectural framework and approach can simultaneously achieve multiple space object behavioural analysis goals (i.e., anomaly detection, attitude mode classification, and synthetic data generation), provided that the representations learned during pre-training are diverse and rich, and that these are coupled with high-fidelity fine-tuning simulation data.
-Although in this study we identify several predicted anomalous light curve modes, some present clearly anomalous behaviour (e.g., rapid tumbling), while for others the underlying behaviour is less clear.
-Systematic cataloguing and analysis of simulation conditions that lead to these various curve morphologies would allow us to verify whether particular erroneous space object dynamics produce these curves (e.g., in Fig \ref{fig:ati:finetuning_predictions}C, F).
+Although in this study we identify several predicted anomalous light curve modes, some present clearly anomalous behaviour (e.g., rapid tumbling), whilst for others the underlying behaviour is less clear.
+A further direction is per-object anomaly characterisation: for well-represented objects in the pre-training data, fitting a Gaussian Process to the distribution of typical light curves for a specific object and comparing high reconstruction error curves against this baseline would allow more rigorous validation of whether these curves represent genuinely atypical behaviour for that object specifically.
+Systematic cataloguing and analysis of simulation conditions that lead to these various curve morphologies would allow us to verify whether particular erroneous space object dynamics produce these curves (e.g., in Figure \ref{fig:ati:fine-tuning_predictions}C, F).
+A further valuable direction is a systematic pre-training scaling study, training models on increasingly large subsets of the MMT-9 dataset to characterise how pre-training data volume impacts performance.
+This is of particular relevance to the SDA context, where pre-training data may grow substantially as sensor networks expand, but detailed labels remain sparse.